Del Monte Foods: Sale Wind-Down and Minority Lender Appeal Fight

 The move triggered immediate legal challenges.
 A group of lenders objected to the restructuring plan, arguing that the asset transfer improperly subordinated their claims.
 The litigation was settled in May 2025, and the settlement required Del Monte to accept a loan modification that increased its interest expenses by an additional $4 million annually.

 Consumer shift away from canned foods.
-Consumers have increasingly turned away from canned foods in favor of fresh, frozen, and refrigerated alternatives.
-According to Euromonitor data cited in industry reports, canned fruit and vegetable sales declined globally between 2019 and 2024.
+Consumers have turned away from canned foods in favor of fresh, frozen, and refrigerated alternatives.
+Canned fruit and vegetable sales declined globally between 2019 and 2024.
 Fresh food has grown in both value and units for the last two consecutive years, while canned goods have declined in units over the same period.
 Industry commentary has linked the shift to perceptions about processed foods.

 Sarah Foss, global head of legal and restructuring at Debtwire, said consumer preferences have shifted away from preservative-laden canned food in favor of healthier alternatives.

 Operational decisions and market pressures.
-The company reported operational decisions tied to demand forecasts as market conditions shifted.
 In 2023, Del Monte anticipated higher sales volumes and racked up additional debt to fund increased production capacity.
 When sales instead fell in the following fiscal year, the company was left with outsized production commitments, elevated costs, and the need for increased promotional spending to move inventory.

-Grocery inflation drove consumers to seek cheaper store brands, increasing competition in categories where private label products compete on price.
+Grocery inflation drove consumers toward cheaper store brands, increasing competition in categories where private label products compete on price.
 The company also reported a decline in its private label business.

 Tariff exposure.
 In June 2025, President Trump's 50% tariff on imported steel took effect.
 For a company that packages its products in metal cans, the tariff was expected to push up the prices it pays for cans.